Choroní, Venezuela: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you pick the necessary type.
-The majority of adapters that you can buy are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Ensure that you pick the correct kind.
+Many adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most places.

 Luggage scale to avoid fees